8 Reasons Why People Stay In Abusive Relationships

 When it comes to abusive relationships — whether it's physical, emotional, or any other form of domestic abuse — people often have one suggestion: Just leave.
 But it's not that simple.

-Approximately 1 in 3 women, and 1 in 3 men in the United States will be in an abusive relationship in their lifetime, and just leaving the situation is not always an option.
+Approximately 1 in 4 women, and 1 in 6 men in the UK will be in an abusive relationship in their lifetime, and just leaving the situation is not always an option.

 Ray-Jones says that the hotline hears from a lot of people who want to leave, but who have valid reasons for staying.